Perspective | Shaun White’s legacy is the next generation that just flew past him

 “People keep asking me what my legacy in this sport is like,” White said, looking back at the halfpipe venue.
 “I think you saw it today.”

 White fought with his worn body, ignored a throbbing leg and tried to win with savvy.
 He made it through a conservative first run without incident.
-He went bigger with his second run, and when he finished, he he pumped a fist, screamed and yanked the snowboard off his feet in celebration.
+He went bigger with his second run, and when he finished, he pumped a fist, screamed and yanked the snowboard off his feet in celebration.
 He was pumped as he moved temporarily into second place.

 It was as high as he would get.
 He knew before his final run that he needed to leap over at least one higher score to keep his medal hopes alive.
-He summoned the past and attempted the double cork 1440 combination that impressed the judges in PyeongChang.
+He summoned the past and attempted the double-cork 1440 combination that impressed the judges in PyeongChang.
 But during the second 1440, he crashed, leaving him to take a long and emotional journey down the halfpipe.

 He had time for his mind to travel back to Torino in 2006, to Vancouver in 2010, to Sochi in 2014, to PyeongChang in 2018.
 And finally, as he ran out of room, he was here.
 The end.